sburns/advanced-redcap-interfaces/slides.md

 ---

-# REDCap is less than...
+# REDCap is "less" than...

 <br />